Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 The goal of this plan is to consume fewer calories, but there are more efficient and healthy ways of doing this.

-You need both protein and fat in the diet as both serve important metabolic and physiological roles in the body.
-Fad and crash diets, such as the ones described above are not only unhealthy but they also cause rebound weight gain.
+You need both protein and fat in your diet, as both serve important metabolic and physiological roles in the body.
+Fad and crash diets, such as the ones described above, are not only unhealthy, but they also cause rebound weight gain.

 The Bad of Fad Diets

-1. Diets that promise quick and easy weight loss are usually based on eating more of one food type and none of another.
+1. Diets that promise quick and easy weight loss are usually based on eating more of one food type and less of another.

-These do not give the benefits that you would get from a balanced diet.
-They may suggest you take supplements but many supplements are not absorbed by the body unless they are taken along with the foods that the diet has banned.
+These do not provide the benefits that you would get from a balanced diet.
+They may suggest you take supplements, but many supplements are not absorbed by the body unless they are taken along with the foods that the diet has banned.
 After a few weeks, if you stick to it that long, you may begin to develop nutritional deficiencies.

-2. Fad diets are often boring and over restrictive.
+2. Fad diets are often boring and overly restrictive.

 After the novelty of the first day or two, you will not enjoy your meals.
 You will then start to crave food constantly and will break the diet.
 You may even feel guilty, thinking it is your fault that you did not lose weight.